-Finally, we recommend to the Board that the FEC remain intact until Cooper Union has returned to a full-tuition scholarship model for all undergraduate students.
-The Committee would be responsible for continuing to identify and vet ideas that could advance the return to full-tuition scholarships and monitoring the implementation of the plan on an ongoing basis.
+The FEC will remain intact until Cooper Union has returned to a full-tuition scholarship model for all undergraduate students.
+The Committee will be responsible for continuing to identify and vet ideas that could advance the return to full-tuition scholarships and monitoring the implementation of the plan on an ongoing basis.